DavidPhillipOster/co2/temp-co2/README.md

 #  temp-co2
 6/07/2021
 Version 2.2
 Dark mode support.
-Window backgound color turns yellow and red when the LED on the box turns yellow or red.
+Window background color turns yellow and red when the LED on the box turns yellow or red.

 5/24/2021
 Version 2.1